SakibHussen/MLFlow_Complete_Project/README.md

    - Vectorized text using TF-IDF for feature extraction.

 2. **Model Training**:
-   - Trained a [specific model, e.g., Naive Bayes, SVM] for binary classification.
+   - Trained a Random Forest Classifier for binary classification.
    - Optimized hyperparameters for maximum accuracy.

 3. **MLflow Integration**: